Women in the Bible: Sex, marriage and family

 Talmudic scholar Judith Hauptman says marriage and family law in the Bible favored men over women.
 For example, a husband could divorce a wife if he chose to, but a wife could not divorce a husband without his consent.
 The law said a woman could not make a binding vow without the consent of her male authority, so she could not legally marry without male approval.
 The practice of levirate marriage applied to widows of childless deceased husbands, not to widowers of childless deceased wives.
-If either he or she didn't consent to the marriage, a different ceremony called chalitza was done instead; this involves the widow removing her brother-in-law's shoe, spitting in front of him, and proclaiming, "This is what happens to someone who will not build his brother's house!".
+If either he or she did not consent to the marriage, a different ceremony called chalitza was done instead; this involves the widow removing her brother-in-law's shoe, spitting in front of him, and proclaiming, "This is what happens to someone who will not build his brother's house!".

 Laws concerning the loss of female virginity have no male equivalent.
 Women in biblical times depended on men economically.
-Women had the right to own property jointly with their husbands, except in the rare case of inheriting land from a father who didn't bear sons.
+Women had the right to own property jointly with their husbands, except in the rare case of inheriting land from a father who did not bear sons.
 Even "in such cases, women would be required to remarry within the tribe so as not to reduce its land holdings."
 Property was transferred through the male line and women could not inherit unless there were no male heirs (Numbers 27:1–11; 36:1–12).
 These and other gender-based differences found in the Torah suggest that women were seen as subordinate to men; however, they also suggest that biblical society viewed continuity, property, and family unity as more important than any individual.

 Philosopher Michael Berger says, the rural family was the backbone of biblical society.
 Women did tasks as important as those of men, managed their households, and were equals in daily life, but all public decisions were made by men.
 Men had specific obligations they were required to perform for their wives including the provision of clothing, food, and sexual relations.
-Ancient Israel was a frontier and life was "tough."
+Ancient Israel was a frontier and life was "tough".
 Everyone was a "small holder" and had to work hard to survive.
 A large percentage of children died early, and those that survived, learned to share the burdens and responsibilities of family life as they grew.
 The marginal environment required a strict authority structure: parents had to not just be honored but not be challenged.
 Ungovernable children, especially adult children, had to be kept in line or eliminated.
 Respect for the dead was obligatory, and sexual lines were rigidly drawn.
 Virginity was expected, adultery the worst of crimes, and even suspicion of adultery led to trial by ordeal.